 The Medical Board recently lost a court of appeal case related to taking disciplinary action against a licensee that held a retired license.
 The respondent's attorney alleged the Board lacked jurisdiction to impose discipline because, as the holder of a retired license status, the respondent was not permitted to engage in the practice of medicine.
 Board staff and legal counsel believe that Board does have jurisdiction to impose discipline on any license it issues because that licensee can opt to change their license status by meeting limited requirements.
-If the Board lacked jurisdiction to impose discipline, it may create a retired status loophole that would insulate any licensee from discipline by transferring his or her license to a retired or inactive status.
-However, the court ruled that the holder of a retired status license is not a licensee under the Board's jurisdiction and that the Board's disciplinary authority is relevant to the holder of a retired license, "only if and when the retired licensee seeks to return to the practice of medicine and files and application" with the Board for restoration of his or her license.
+If the Board lacked jurisdiction to impose discipline, it may create a retired status loophole that would insulate any licensee from discipline by transferring his or her license is not a licensee under the Board's jurisdiction and that the Board's disciplinary authority is relevant to the holder of a retired license, "only if and when the retired licensee seeks to return to the practice of medicine and files and application" with the Board for restoration of his or her license.
 The Board is proposing language to make it clear that the Board retains jurisdiction over all licensees, regardless of the status of his or her license.